-A variable selection algorithm will be used to identify the variables that best explain the rainfall variability, and the selected variables will be used to develop the training patterns for a self-organized artificial neural network [17].
-A self-organized artificial neural network will be used to identify a set of homogenous groups that reveal similarities within the member of a class, but different among the classes.
-The Kohonen learning rule will be used to determining the optimal weights of the artificial neural network ([18], [19], and [20]).
-A successful application was reported [21] to identify the spatial variability of soil to select the appropriate model to estimate soil moisture.
+In this research will focus on convective clouds, and consequently, the factors to be considered for the classification of BTP and rain types are: area, depth, duration, and updraft velocity.
+Thus, a variable selection algorithm will be used to identify the variables that best explain rainfall variability.
+The selected variables will be used to develop training patterns for a self-organized artificial neural network, which will be used to identify a set of homogenous groups that reveal similarities within the member of a class, but different among the classes.
+The Kohonen learning rule will be used to determine the optimal weights of the artificial neural network ([23].
+[25], [26], [27] and [28]).

-6 Summary and conclusions
+7 Summary and conclusions

 The HE is a high resolution satellite rainfall retrieval algorithm run operationally by NOAA/NESDIS that provides estimates of rainfall every 15 minutes at 4-km resolution over the CONUS and nearby areas including PR.
 (Global estimates are also produced in real time on an experimental basis.)
 The rain rates are primarily derived from GOES 10.7-μm brightness temperatures and then adjusted using parameters derived from a numerical weather prediction model.
 The HE estimates should be especially useful over regions of complex topography such as western PR because of the difficulties associated with radar in those regions such as beam block.
 However, for the very small sample of heavy rainfall events examined in this paper, NEXRAD clearly outperforms the HE, perhaps in part because of most of the rainfall events were located in the central and eastern parts of the island where the radar data will be most reliable.
 Specifically, the HE underestimates both the number of rainfall events and the amounts of rainfall, whereas NEXRAD is nearly unbiased in these respects.
 The HE algorithm does exhibit a satisfactory hit rate, but a very low probability of detection and a large false alarm rate that is surprisingly higher than that of NEXRAD despite the dry bias of the HE.
-A research effort is undergone to improve the performance of the HE for PR; specifically, the algorithm proposed by Ramirez-Beltran et al. [17] will be implemented to improve the HE rainfall detection and the equation that relates brightness temperatures with rain rates.
+A research effort is undergone to improve the performance of the HE for PR; specifically, the algorithm proposed by Ramirez-Beltran et al. [24] will be implemented to improve the HE rainfall detection and the equation that relates brightness temperatures with rain rates.

-7 Acknowledgements.
+8 Acknowledgements.

 This research has been supported by NOAA-CREST grant number NA17AE1625, the NSF-ERC-CASA with a grant Number 0313747, NOAA-NWS grant number NA06NWS468001, and also by the University of Puerto Rico at Mayagüez.
 The authors appreciate and recognize the funding support from these institutions.
+Pedro L. Diaz director of PR-US Geological Survey provided the rainfall data from the PR rain-gauge network; we want to appreciate his invaluable contribution.